programmingthomas/neon/readme.md

 - Install [Go from Google](http://golang.org)
 - Clone this repo
 - On Mac/Linux/Windows? run the command 'export GOPATH=path/to/the/server/folder'
-- Move your terminal to the main folder
+- Move your terminal to the server folder
 - Run 'go build neon'
 - Run 'go install neon'
-- Run 'go build main.go'
+- Run 'go build neon.go'
-- Execute ./main (Mac/Linux) or main.exe
+- Execute ./neon (Mac/Linux) or neon.exe
-- Open your browser up at [http://localhost:8080](http://localhost:8080)
+- Open your browser up at [http://localhost:8888](http://localhost:8888)
 - If you want to stop the server (if you made a change to the HTML/CSS etc) press Ctrl + C (you can reboot by executing the executable again)

 These instructions are a bit longer than the original Node installation instructions however Go requires that you have a 'workspace' folder for all of your packages.
 The problem arises that this repo can't just be cloned into the src/ folder of your existing workspace because it isn't just a Go package - it also has associated assets along with the main program.
 I'm planning on making this easier in the future.